yamilbknsu/ems-ny-data/README.md

 The usage of these files is detailed in the [Usage](#usage) section.
 * runOneExperiment: *Manually* execute one instance of the model with hard-coded parameters.
 Used for feature testing and debugging.
-* experimentBuilder: Generate a list of experiments to be executed according to a grid os parameters.
+* experimentBuilder: Generate a list of experiments to be executed according to a grid of parameters.
 The description of each experiment is stored as a dictionary inside the list exported to `experimentsConfig.pickle` by default.
 This is useful for parallel computing since we can now execute one experiment on each machine and index each one by the position in this list.
 * runExperiments: Load the `experimentsConfig.pickle` file and execute one or several replicas of the model.
 Can be controlled with script input arguments.

 ### Experimental